elusivecodes/fQuery/README.md

 **Remove Event Delegate**

-Remove delegated events from each element.
+Remove delegated events from each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection*, *ShadowRoot*, *Document*, *Window* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *ShadowRoot*, *Document*, *Window*, *HTMLCollection* or an array of nodes.
-- `events` is a space-separated string of events to remove from the elements.
+- `events` is a space-separated string of events to remove from the nodes.
 - `callback` is a function that accepts an `event` argument, which will be called when the event is triggered.

 ```javascript